 White Hall Cape Cod… This quaint Cape Cod home is perfect for country living in Lancaster County!
 Enjoy the country views from the iconic front screened porch and the private backyard.

 The gas furnace and water heater were recently replaced along with the roof, gutters and downspouts four years ago.
-There is a community boat ramp a mere 5 miles “up the road” along with retail shops, restaurants and convenient businesses in Kilmarnock.
+There is a public boat ramp a mere 5 miles “up the road” & about 15 minutes from the Town of Kilmarnock with retail shops, restaurants and convenient businesses in Kilmarnock.

 .45 acre lot